What is Narrow AI and General AI?

 In summary, Narrow AI and General AI represent two different levels of artificial intelligence.
 Narrow AI is today's reality – powerful within a narrow scope, strongly supporting humans in many specific tasks.
 General AI is the future vision – an all-purpose human-like intelligence, promising but also challenging to achieve.

-Clearly distinguishing these two concepts helps us set realistic expectations for AI, make the most of Narrow AI’s strengths today, and prepare for future advances toward General AI.
 As emphasized: currently, we have only conquered Narrow AI, while the path to General AI (and beyond to Superintelligent AI) remains very long.

 Nevertheless, every step forward in AI research brings us closer to that goal.
 With the rapid development of technology, who knows, in a few decades, what was once science fiction may gradually become reality.